acli/artist-tools/README.md

 ### yalify

 Converts [Jyutping](https://en.wikipedia.org/wiki/Jyutping) spellings,
-which is more well-known in Hong Kong, into [Yale](https://en.wikipedia.org/wiki/Yale_romanization_of_Cantonese) spellings, which I believe is probably still more well-known in North America.
+which are more well-known in Hong Kong, into [Yale](https://en.wikipedia.org/wiki/Yale_romanization_of_Cantonese) spellings, which I believe are probably still more well-known in North America.
 I needed this for a project because I was not (and still am not) familiar with the Yale system and Yale spellings for Cantonese are difficult to type even on Linux.